Marketing 3023 - Marketing Fundamentals » Winter 2021 » Quiz 3

 Quality Ceramic, Inc. (QCI) defined five submarkets within its broad product-market.
 To obtain some economies of scale, QCI decided not to offer each of the submarkets a different marketing mix.
 Instead, it selected two submarkets whose needs are fairly similar, and is counting on promotion and minor product differences to make its one basic marketing mix appeal to both submarkets.
 QCI is using the

-A. multiple target market approach.
+A. single target market approach.

 B. mass marketing approach.

-C. single target market approach.
+C. combined target market approach.

 D. None of the answers is correct.

-E. combined target market approach.
+E. multiple target market approach.

 Question #8